-Timeshares and holiday clubs can provide cheaper holidays but it can be easy to fall into a financial trap.
-Contracts are provided to get around the legislation so get clued up on what is covered!
+Both can seem to offer cheaper holidays but it can be easy to fall into a financial trap.
+Contracts can sometimes be cleverly worded to get around the legislation so it's really important to know your rights!

 What is a 'Timeshare'?

 A timeshare contract is where the consumer pays to use overnight accommodation for more than one period of occupation, usually for one or more weeks in a property on an annual basis.
 The contract must last more than one year or be capable of being renewed or extended so that it lasts more than one year to be considered as a timeshare.
 There is usually a yearly maintenance charge to pay, as well as the fees for the use of the timeshare.

 What is a 'Holiday Club'?